-“No bird in a cage has ever come to know what the mountain winds feel like, by staring at the free flying birds, wishing that they would fall from the sky!”
+“No bird in a cage has ever come to know what the mountain winds feel like, by staring at the free-flying birds, wishing that they would fall from the sky!”

 It was almost a year to my marriage as I was awaiting a hardbound honeymoon plan from my husband.
 Would it be a wild vacation in Kenya or a secluded white sand beach holiday in New Zealand?
-Oh wait, he was probably going to make luxurious love to me among the stark white buildings in Santorini.
+Oh wait, he was probably going to make luxurious love to be among the stark white buildings in Santorini.

 Mr mountains-are-calling-me finally dropped a bomb and I could hear my dreams crackling in my heart.
 The dates blocked and the itinerary was set.
-It was going to be an action-packed week of climbing risky snow-covered inclines, dizzying, I’m-gonna-fall-off-and-die-anytime roads, no-shower days, open air shitting with tall grass pricking your bum, burnt noses, tanned skin, and potato-infused food—literally all the time.
+It was going to be an action-packed week of climbing risky snow-covered inclines, dizzying, I’m-gonna-fall-off-and-die-anytime roads, no-shower days, open-air shitting with tall grass pricking your bum, burnt noses, tanned skin, and potato-infused food—literally all the time.

-But it would also mean waking up to bird songs, smelling the dense forest air, witnessing the butterfly ballet, collecting wild flowers, sleeping under the stars, drinking fresh mountain water and playing with lambs and mountain pups.
-We were going back to the Himalayas… this time to scale the Kuari Pass Pangarchulla Peak Trek summit… simply because that is where our love story began last year.
+But it would also mean waking up to bird songs, smelling the dense forest air, witnessing the butterfly ballet, collecting wildflowers, sleeping under the stars, drinking fresh mountain water and playing with lambs and mountain pups.
+We were going back to the Himalayas… this time to scale the Kuari Pass Pangarchulla Trek summit… simply because that is where our love story began last year.
 After a backbreaking year, that was supposed to be my ‘break’.

 To make me feel better, my enthuse cutlet husband invited our gang of trekkers who readily agreed to tag along.
-It was going to be a hell of trip with eight nomads.
+It was going to be a hell of a trip with eight nomads.
 But unfortunately, over a period of two months, most of them dropped out, as quickly as pearls from a string.